ISIQuiz/ISIQuiz.github.io/en/README.md

 - _blitz match_: answer as many quizzes as possible in 2 minutes (120 seconds); each quiz has 4 possible answers, only 1 answer is correct; you will discover the correct of the answers given only at the end of the game
 - _custom game_: choose the number of quizzes to answer and the maximum time (in seconds) you can answer each one; each quiz has 4 possible answers, only 1 answer is correct

-At the end of a game there is a summary with:
+At the end of a game, there is a summary with:
 - the total number of correct answers
 - the total number of points earned
 - for each quiz in the game: